signalfx/otelworkshop/docs/apm/k8s/index.md

 `cd ~/otelworkshop/k8s/java/manual-inst`

 Deploy an app with ONLY manual instrumentation:
+><ins>If you are doing this workshop as part of a group, before the next step, add your initials do the APM environment</ins>
+>edit the `java-reqs-manual-inst.yaml` below and add your initials to the environment i.e. change all instances:
+>`deployment.environment=apm-workshop`
+to
+>`deployment.environment=sjl-apm-workshop`
 ```
 kubectl apply -f java-reqs-manual-inst.yaml
 ```